hankbao/libreboot/docs/install/r400_external.md

-Flashing the R400 with a BeagleBone Black {#pagetop}
+Flashing the R400 with a BeagleBone Black
 =========================================

 Initial flashing instructions for R400.